westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 :::note
 See <a href="https://www.usenix.org/conference/atc21/presentation/bjorling"
-target="_blank_">ZNS: Avoiding the Flash-Based Block Interface Tax for Flash-Based SSDs</a> for a deep dive on ZNS SSDs.
+target="_blank_">ZNS: Avoiding the Flash-Based Block Interface Tax for Flash-Based SSDs</a> for a deep dive on SSDs with Zoned Namespace support.
 The article was published at USENIX ATC 2021.
 :::